Cló Gaelach and The Story of Us

 Abi O’Donnell Abi O’Donnell

-Over the past few months, New Graphic has worked with the National Archives of Ireland on the naming and design of The Story of Us, the 1926 Census project.
+Over the past few months, New Graphic has worked with the National Archives of Ireland on the naming and design of the 1926 Census project, The Story of Us.

-Looking closer at the original census forms, you might notice nuances in the handwriting compared to the way we write Irish today.
-Many entries are written in traditional Irish lettering, or Cló Gaelach (Irish type), which is a writing system tied closely to the language and Ireland’s typographic heritage.
+If you look closely at the census forms, you might notice nuances in the handwriting compared to the way we write Irish today.
+Many people filled in their return forms using Irish lettering, or Cló Gaelach (Irish type), which has an important place in Ireland’s typographic heritage.

-1926 Irish census form for Máire Nic Shuibhne (Mary MacSwiney), completed in Irish.
-Her elegant Irish-style handwriting is visible throughout, with a defiant inscription at the bottom stating the information is given under the authority of the Republic rather than the Free State.
+1926 Irish census form for Máire Nic Shuibhne (Mary MacSwiney), completed in Irish lettering, with a defiant inscription at the bottom stating the information is given under the authority of the Republic rather than the Free State.

-One striking example is the return for republican Máire Nic Shuibhne (Mary MacSwiney in English).
+One striking example is the return for republican Máire Nic Shuibhne.
 She completed her form in Irish but refused to sign it in the standard way.
-Instead, she added an inscription translated in pencil by the census Garda as information given “by order of the Government of the Republic”; capturing both an ordinary household record and the political tensions that defined the new Free State.
+Instead, she added an inscription that the census Garda translated in pencil: “This information is given by order of the Government of the Republic”.
+The entry captures both an ordinary household record and the political tensions that defined the new Free State.

-Cló Gaelach has roots in seventh-century Irish script found in manuscripts.
-Alongside familiar features like the fada, it used the ponc séimhithe, a dot above consonants marking lenition (a softening of consonants in Irish grammar), later replaced by the letter “h” as Irish moved toward Roman letterforms: Cló Gaelaċ becoming Cló Gaelach.
+Cló Gaelach has roots in the seventh-century Irish script found in manuscripts.
+While it shares the familiar fada, it also uses the ponc séimhithe, a dot placed above consonants to mark lenition (the softening of consonants in Irish grammar).
+This dot was later replaced by the letter “h” as Ireland moved to Roman letterforms.
+Cló Gaelaċ became Cló Gaelach.

 A brief history of Irish type

 Cló Gaelach forms part of a much longer timeline of writing systems designed for the Irish language.
 Ireland’s earliest writing system, Ogham, is over 1,500 years old.
-Often compared to runes, Ogham is made up of notches and lines carved into stone along a stem line, with each character representing a sound from early Irish.
-Interestingly, we can find both the later manuscript Ogham and Irish script together in the Book of Ballymote which details the grammar and use of Ogham using Irish script.
-A unique element is the circular composition that was titled Fege Fín (Finn’s Window) in reference to the folklore sagas of Finn and Brian Boru that part of the manuscript is devoted to.
+Often compared to runes, Ogham consists of notches and lines carved into stone along a stem-line, with each character representing a sound in early Irish.
+In the Book of Ballymote, we can find both the later ‘manuscript Ogham’ and Irish lettering in the Ogham tract, which outlines its grammar and use in manuscripts.
+A unique element is the circular composition titled Fege Fín (Finn’s Window), in reference to the folklore sagas of Finn and Brian Boru which part of the manuscript is devoted to.

 Fege Fín or Finn's Window in The Book of Ballymote (RIA MS 23 P 12, isos.dias.ie)